pschanely/crosshair-vscode/README.md

 Following commands are provided.

-**crosshair check**.
+**check**.
 Run CrossHair to check the code statically.

 If you run it from the editor's pop-up menu, it will check the current file.

 If you run it from the explorer's pop-up menu, it will check the the selected item.
-This can be a file, but also a folder.
+This can be a single file, but also a directory.

-If it is a folder, it will check all the Python files beneath it.
+**check at**.
+Run CrossHair to check statically the function under caret.

+This command can only be executed from an editor.

+Please make sure that you enabled crosshair on the given function (*.g.*, see [section "Targeting" in crosshair docs] on how you can turn it of using comment directives).

+[Targeting section in crosshair docs]: https://crosshair.readthedocs.io/en/latest/what_code_is_analyzed.html#targeting

 **crosshair watch**.
 Start CrossHair and check the code continuously, on every file change.